Understanding the mechanism of how the stock market works

 Avoid investing in stocks with very low market capitalisation and low demands.
 These stocks have the highest risk of loss and are the most volatile.

 Stock market is a great platform for investors to earn passive income and multiply their wealth.
 It is one of the largest open markets for asset trading and involves large-scale financial transactions daily.
 Therefore, government bodies like SEBI are put in place to safeguard the interests of its participants.
-Stock market works with shifting demand and supply mechanisms among investors and the market capitalisation of companies.

 Frequently Asked Questions